Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: The Fractional Away-Step Frank-Wolfe Algorithm

 \section{The Fractional Away-Step Frank-Wolfe Algorithm}

-We focus on the case where $\mathcal{C}$ is a polytope and $f$ a smooth convex function.
-This means in particular that condition~\eqref{eq:Scaling} holds.
-We now state the Fractional Away-Step Frank-Wolfe method as Algorithm~\ref{alg:frac-AFW}, a variant of the Away-Step Frank-Wolfe algorithm, tailored for restarting.
-It can be seen as the inner loop of \citep[Algorithm 1]{braun2018blended}, which together with a restart scheme leads to a simple version of \citep[Algorithm 1]{braun2018blended} (without the cheaper Weak Separation Oracle that replaces Linear Minimization Oracle).
+In this section, we focus on the case where $\mathcal{C}$ is a polytope and $f$ a smooth convex function.
+This means, in particular, that condition~\eqref{eq:Scaling} holds.
+We now state the Fractional Away-step Frank-Wolfe method as Algorithm~\ref{alg:frac-AFW}, a variant of the Away-step Frank-Wolfe algorithm, tailored for restarting.

-In the following we will call a step a \emph{full-progress step} if it is a Frank-Wolfe Step or an Away Step that is not a drop step, i.e., when $\eta_t < {\alpha_{s_t}}/{(1-\alpha_{s_t})}$.
-The support $\mathcal{S}_t$ and the weights $\alpha_t$ are updated exactly as in \citep[\text{Away-Steps Frank-Wolfe}]{FW-converge2015}.
+For the Away-step Frank-Wolfe or Algorithm \ref{alg:frac-AFW}, an iteration performs a \textit{drop step} when the update direction is the away direction (Line \ref{line:away_direction}) and the chosen step size $\eta_t$ is equal to $\eta_{\text{max}}={\alpha_{s_t}}/{(1-\alpha_{s_t})}$.
+Indeed, such an iteration removes (drops) the away vertex $s_t$ from the convex combination of $x_t$.
+Conversely, we will call a step a \emph{full-progress step} if it is a Frank-Wolfe step or an away step that is not a drop step.
+The support $\mathcal{S}_t$ and the weights $\alpha_t$ are updated exactly as in \citep[\text{Away-step Frank-Wolfe}]{FW-converge2015}.
+Note that to perform such away versions of Frank-Wolfe, we require a linear minimization oracle over the support of the optimization iterates.
+Such an oracle is typically done naively so that its cost grows linearly with the size of the support.
 Algorithm \ref{alg:frac-AFW} depends on a parameter $\gamma>0$ which explicitly controls the number of iterations needed for the algorithm to stop.
-In particular, a large value of $\gamma$ will increase the number of iterations and when $\gamma$ converges to infinity, Algorithm \ref{alg:frac-AFW} tends to behave exactly like the classical Frank-Wolfe, (i.e., it never chooses the away direction as an update direction, see Appendix~\ref{sec:oneShot} for a proof).
+In particular, a large value of $\gamma$ will increase the number of iterations and when $\gamma$ converges to infinity, Algorithm \ref{alg:frac-AFW} tends to behave exactly like the classical Frank-Wolfe and never chooses the away direction as an update direction.
+To support this intuition, we prove Appendix~\ref{sec:oneShot} that the convergence rate of one run of Fractional Away Frank-Wolfe with a large value of $\gamma$ similar to that of the classical Frank-Wolfe.

+We name Algorithm \ref{alg:frac-AFW} a \textit{Fractional} version of Away Frank-Wolfe since after running the algorithm, the strong Wolfe gap $w(x_t,\mathcal{S}_t)$ (our measure of optimality) is only guaranteed to be a fraction of the initial Wolfe gap $w(x_0,\mathcal{S}_0)$.
+Besides, the vanilla AFW consists in a different decision rule to decide between away-steps or FW steps (Line \ref{line:test_criterion}).

 Proposition \ref{prop:max_iter_fracFW} below gives an upper bound on the number of iterations required for Algorithm \ref{alg:frac-AFW} to reach a given target gap $w(x_T, \mathcal{S}_T) \leq w(x_0,\mathcal{S}_0) e^{-\gamma}$.
 The assumption $e^{-\gamma} w(x_0,\mathcal{S}_0) / 2 \leq C_f^{A}$ in this proposition measures the complexity of a burn-in phase whose cost is marginal as shown in Proposition~\ref{obs:burn_in_phase}.